-It is not uncommon for someone with HIV/AIDS to end up in a drug treatment program receiving help for severe addiction issues.
+It is not uncommon for persons with HIV/AIDS to end up in an addiction rehabilitation center in search of help for severe addiction issues.
 Often people who abuse drugs and alcohol are predisposed to such diseases because of certain circumstances which afflict the drug culture such as sharing dirty needles to inject drugs or becoming involved in risky sexual behavior because of lowered sexual inhibitions caused by drug use.
-Persons with HIV/AIDS should have effective treatment just like any otherwise healthy addicted individual.
-Substance abuse treatment programs that accept and cater to persons with HIV/AIDS offer specialized care to address any health issues that may come up in the course of treatment.
-This way, any physical barriers to rehabilitation are alleviated so that they can conquer their addiction once and for all.
+Persons with HIV/AIDS deserve effective rehabilitation just like any otherwise healthy addicted person.
+Drug and alcohol treatment facilities that accept and cater to persons with HIV/AIDS provide specialized care to address any health issues that may come up in the course of treatment.
+This way, any physical barriers to recovery are alleviated so that they can conquer their addiction and maintain a drug-free lifestyle.

 Gays and Lesbians can sometimes have unique treatment needs when receiving substance abuse rehabilitation.
 A specialized curriculum and treatment atmosphere which is conducive to the needs of gays and lesbians is offered at certain drug and alcohol rehabilitation facilities around the country which recognize the unique needs and challenges which gays and lesbians will encounter during treatment.
 Gay and lesbians can achieve full rehabilitation and recovery just like any other person in treatment, however it can be beneficial for gays and lesbians to be in a supportive environment which doesn't judge them or alienate them due to their sexual preference.